 Where to start

-Before you kick off the hunt for the cake of your dreams, you should have some of your main wedding details hashed out.
-At the very least you should have the date, budget and venue locked down.
+Before you kick off the hunt for the wedding cake of your dreams, you should have some of your main wedding details hashed out.
+At the very least you should have the date, wedding budget and reception venue locked down.
 This info will come in handy when you start looking at the costs and availability of different bakers.

 Stick to your style